FrameworkComputer/inputmodule-rs/ledmatrix/README.md

 To ensure that the input module's port is accessible, install the `udev` rule for it located in the `50-framework.rules` file.

-1. Copy it to your udev rules directory.
-On Ubuntu, this is located at `/etc/udev/rules.d/`
+1. Copy it to your udev rules directory, which is usually at: `/etc/udev/rules.d/`
-2. Reload the rules with `sudo udevadm control --reload`
+2. Reload and apply the rules with `sudo udevadm control --reload && sudo udevadm trigger`

 You can debug issues using the `udevadm monitor --environment` command.
-Ensure that the device's `idVendor` and `idProduct` match when you plug in the device.

 ## Controlling